-The financial product promotes environmental or social characteristics, but its objective is not sustainable investment.
+The financial product promotes environmental or social characteristics, but it does not have a minimum proportion of sustainable investments.

 Investments are based on Velliv's Responsible Investment and Active Ownership Policy, which is based on international principles and guidelines, including the UN Global Compact, the UN Guiding Principles on Business and Human Rights, and the OECD Guidelines for Multinational Enterprises.
-At the same time, the principal adverse impacts on sustainability factors (PAIs) are taken into consideration when selecting investments as well as in connection with the ongoing monitoring of investments.
 The principal adverse impacts of investment decisions on sustainability factors are disclosed in annual reports.